 “Am I doing this right?”

 “I’m not supposed to want this anymore, but I do still want a smaller body.”

 “Is this the right thing for me?”

 “Can I keep going if I want to weigh less?”

-Freedom from the oppression of dieting is about getting clear on the desire to weigh less.
+Freedom from the oppression of dieting is about getting clear on the desire to have a smaller body or weigh less.

-Weighing less is less about what you think your body can’t do at a certain weight but more about dealing with a culture that doesn’t really care about the natural diversity of humans in regards to size, about what we say we value and what we actually show we value and how wounded most of us are and we are taught to pursue external things to contain the wound.
+Wanting a smaller body is less about what you think your body can’t do at a certain weight and more about dealing with a culture that doesn’t really care about the natural diversity of humans.

 If you were to trust your body and get to know it and yourself, your courage is going to trigger other people’s fear of having not yet done the same.
 It will make others feel guilty because people DO know deep down that judging others is wrong.

-If you were to burn the bridge to trying to purposefully lose weight or avoid your more natural weight, you WILL find that healing and restoring the scared parts that used weight and eating as a way to ground yourself is much easier.
+If you were to burn the bridge of trying to purposefully lose weight or avoid your more natural weight, you WILL find that healing and restoring the scared parts that used weight and eating as a way to ground yourself is much easier.